 Osteria Francescana

-Bologna is around an hour’s drive from Modena, where there is Osteria Francescana.
+Bologna is around an hour’s drive from Modena, where Osteria Francescana is.
 It can be the location where getting bookings is the most difficult.
-Your trip’s cost may increase substantially if you eat here for dinner.
+The cost of your trip may increase substantially if you eat here for dinner.
 A 12-course tasting menu is available for €290.

 Massimo Bottura, a well-known Italian chef, runs the establishment.
 He gained international fame as the lead in the first season of Chef’s Table on Netflix.
 His famous Tortellini, which is substantially different from a conventional Tortellini, is one of his well-known culinary inventions.
-There weren’t any whole Tortellini on the plate, only six pieces arranged in a row.
-They ran into issues with the neighborhood after adding this type to the menu.
+No whole Tortellini was on the plate, only six pieces arranged in a row.
+After adding this type to the menu, they ran into issues with the neighborhood.
 It held an opinion that they couldn’t alter this tried-and-true recipe.
 However, they persisted and succeeded.

 Dining at Osteria Fransescana must be a wonderful experience.
 If you want to try it, have a plan in advance.
 There is frequently a waiting list that is months long.